 We are hesitantly willing to accept previously published pieces, given that the original publication's first rights (and please state where it was first published) have expired.
 In my experience, this is rare and usually constitutes immediate post-publication to (sometimes) up to a year but whatever it is we will give credit to the place of first publication should this be the case.
 However, we expect that you will employ this judiciously.
-Do not submit several pieces in one submission where all of them have been previously published, the percentage rate of previously published pieces that are accepted for publication over-all is not huge, and we assume you can exercise some common sense on this one.
+Do not submit several pieces in one submission where all of them have been previously published, the percentage rate of previously published pieces that are accepted for publication over-all is not huge, from our data, we can see we are generally working with an acceptance rate between 10% to 5% depending on the issue and we assume you can exercise some common sense on this one– previously published pieces will not be high on the list.
 If you're submitting pieces that have been published elsewhere, include something unpublished for balance.
 We don't mind reprints if the work is exceptional but they are absolutely not a priority.

-Anomaly Literary Journal requires first serial rights and anthology rights (should there be a future anthology).
+Anomaly Literary Journal requires first serial rights and anthology rights to previously unpublished work (should there be a future anthology).
 All other rights revert to the author upon publication; however, Anomaly Literary Journal expects to be credited when poems first published with us are republished elsewhere.

 Please send submissions as outlined above to: email@example.com